subinjose11/myproject/README.txt

 ABOUT MY PROJECT:
-    My project is a simple Flask application designed to handle job applications.
+    This is a simple Flask application designed to handle job applications.
     It provides two main functionalities:

 Job Application Registration: